 Also keep in mind that you have different credit scores, so take some time to check each one before and after closing your account.
 That way, you’ll have an accurate idea of how closing your credit card affected your credit score.

 While closing a credit card likely won’t have a huge impact on your credit score, it can lower it, especially in certain situations.
 Unless you have a good reason for closing your account, you may want to consider keeping your credit card open.
 Instead, you could consider downgrading to a no-fee card, negotiating with your credit card company, or just taking your card out of your wallet.

 If you’re looking to open a new credit card, you might consider a cash-back rewards credit card like the SoFi Credit Card.
-With the SoFi credit card, you can earn unlimited cash-back rewards that you can use to invest in fractional shares, cryptocurrency, or other financial goals you might have like paying down eligible SoFi debt.
-Learn more and apply for a credit card with SoFi today.
+With the SoFi credit card, you can earn unlimited cash-back rewards that you can use to invest in fractional shares or for other financial goals you might have like paying down eligible SoFi debt.
+Learn more and apply for a credit card with SoFi.

 Apply for the SoFi Credit Card!

 Closing a credit card isn’t usually bad, but it also won’t help your score in most situations.
 Instead, consider alternatives to closing your credit card like downgrading your card or negotiating with your card issuer.

 Is it better to cancel unused credit cards or keep them?

 In many scenarios, it’s preferable to just keep your credit card accounts open, even if you don’t regularly use them.
 This allows your average age of accounts to increase and also lowers your utilization ratio by having access to a higher total of overall available credit.
 Both of these factors can help raise your credit score.

 Does closing a credit card with a zero balance affect your credit score?